Distin Baby Cornet

 This project was commissioned by Dr. Mark Ponzo, trumpet professor at Northern Illinois University, who obviously has a passion for the history and performance of soprano brass instruments in all forms and styles and to share this with his students.
 I actually suggested this one to him in a discussion of future possibilities.
 There is only one known "Baby" Bb pocket cornet made by Henry Distin known to exist and it had famously been won by Herbert L. Clarke in a solo competition in 1886, when he was 19 years old.
 Clarke kept this treasure his entire life and it now resides in the Sousa Archives and Center for American Music at the University of Illinois at Champaign-Urbana.

-The last photo shows the original cornet before starting and the photo before that shows the finished product among all the original parts that were not used.
+The ninth photo shows the original cornet before starting and the photo before that shows the finished product among all the original parts that were not used.